University of Chicago Law School

-The law school's chief publication is the University of Chicago Law Review, which is among the top five most cited law reviews in the world.
-Students edit three other independent law journals, with another three journals overseen by faculty.
 The law school was originally housed in Stuart Hall, a Gothic-style limestone building on the campus's main quadrangles.
 Since 1959, it has been housed in an Eero Saarinen-designed building across the Midway Plaisance from the main campus of the University of Chicago.
 The building was expanded in 1987 and again in 1998.
 It was renovated in 2008, preserving most of Saarinen's original structure.